-In 23 seasons with the Crimson Weiss has proven to be one of the most successful coaches in the Ivy League, and is on the cusp of becomming just the third head coach in Ancient Eight history to reach 300 wins with 299 career victories.
+In 26 seasons with the Crimson Weiss has proven to be one of the most successful coaches in the Ivy League, and is just the third head coach in Ancient Eight history to reach 300 career victories.
 She has mentored seven Ivy Rookies of the Year, including 2015 pick Christina Cornelius and unanimous selection Corinne Bain in 2013.
 2001 Ivy Rookie of the Year recipient Kaego Ogbechie ’05, meanwhile, went on to become the first two-time Ivy Player of the Year in Harvard history.
-Weiss has also coached 77 All-Ivy players during her tenure, including 2012 graduate Christine Wu who joined Elissa Hart ‘98, Maia Forman ‘89 and Erin Denniston ‘02 as one of only four four-time All-Ivy honorees in program history.
+Weiss has also coached 78 All-Ivy players during her tenure, including 2012 graduate Christine Wu who joined Elissa Hart ‘98, Maia Forman ‘89 and Erin Denniston ‘02 as one of only four four-time All-Ivy honorees in program history.

-In 2014 Weiss was named the Ivy League Coach of the Year after leading the Crimson to a share of the Ivy League championship.
+In 2014 Weiss was named the Ivy League Coach of the Year after leading the Crimson to a share of the Ivy League championship, and in 2018 Weiss earned her 150th career win in the Ivy League.

 Weiss directed Harvard women's volleyball to a share of its first Ivy League championship in 2004, and in 2014 the Crimson returned to the top of the conference.
-Harvard finished this past season with a 19-5 (.792) overall record, marking the highest win percentage in program history.
+Harvard finished the year with a 19-5 (.792) overall record, marking the highest win percentage in program history.
 The team's 19 overall wins, meanwhile, ranked as the fourth most in program history with its 12-2 Ivy record standing as the best in program history.
 This all came after a 2013 campaign in which the team finished second in the Ancient Eight with a 14-9 overall record and 9-5 in conference.

 From 2007 to 2009, Weiss helped the Crimson move up the ranks of the Ivy League, finishing seventh in 2007, fifth in 2008 and fourth in 2009.